-SECTION 1.
+- Section 1.
 Employee recertification shall be in accordance with FAA Order 7210.56 and FAA Order 3120.4.
-Employees will be given written notice within five (5) administrative workdays of the specific reasons for decertification.

-SECTION 2.
-Upon request, the employee shall have an opportunity to review the information used in making the determination to place him/her in a training and/or recertification program, and to discuss the reasons for making the determination with his/her immediate supervisor or designee.
+Employees will be given written notice within five (5) administrative workdays of the specific reasons for decertification. - Section 2.
+Upon request, the employee shall have an opportunity to review the information used in making the determination to place him/her in a training and/or recertification program, and to discuss the reasons for making the determination with their immediate supervisor or designee. - Section 3.

-SECTION 3.
 A remedial training plan shall be developed for all performance related recertifications.
 Included in the remedial training plan shall be the specific reasons for the action and the skill level required for recertification.
 Remedial training shall normally begin within three (3) administrative workdays of the notice of decertification.
-The employee will be provided with a copy of his/her remedial training plan.
-The employee's schedule shall not be changed from his/her regularly assigned shifts until such time as remedial training begins.

-SECTION 4.
-Recertification may be accomplished by individual position or a single action covering multiple positions.
+The employee will be provided with a copy of their remedial training plan.
+The employee's schedule shall not be changed from their regularly assigned shifts until such time as remedial training begins. - Section 4.
+Recertification may be accomplished by individual position or a single action covering multiple positions. - Section 5.

-SECTION 5.
 If further action is necessary, performance deficiencies will be addressed in accordance with Article 20 of this Agreement.

-Runway Incursion Prevention (Staff Support Specialists Only)
+ARTICLE 121 - Runway Incursion Prevention (Staff Support Specialists Only)

-SECTION 1.
+Section 1.
 The Parties agree that prevention of runway incursions is a top priority and acknowledge the value of Runway Safety Action Team (RSAT) initiatives in addressing runway safety problems/issues.

-SECTION 2.
+Section 2.
 At the national level, the Union may designate one (1) representative to serve on the National Runway Safety Action Team.

-SECTION 3.
-At the facility level, the Principal Facility Representative or his/her designee shall be afforded the opportunity to participate in all local RSAT meetings.
+Section 3.
+At the facility level, the Principal Facility Representative or their designee shall be afforded the opportunity to participate in all local RSAT meetings.

-SECTION 4.
-Once the facility Air Traffic Manager is notified of the yearly RSAT schedule, he/she shall notify the Facility Representative.
+Section 4.
+Once the facility Air Traffic Manager is notified of the yearly RSAT schedule, they shall notify the Facility Representative.